canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 ![Complex DS Venn Diagram](http://georgejmount.com/wp-content/uploads/2016/04/1d115e30-ae3b-42a5-b86f-00b97797b787-original.jpeg)

-On the other end some people try to strictly define data science by limit its scope to exactly what they do.
+On the other end some people try to strictly define data science by limiting its scope to exactly what they do.
 They then post their opinions on Twitter and LinkedIn and arguments ensue, which also doesn't help newcomers.